Ethics for Software Developers

 Objectives: What Will I Learn?

-After you have completed the Coding Ethics seminar, you will:
+After you have completed this workshop, you will:

-- Understand the importance of ethical behaviour in software development.
+- Understand the need for a code of ethics in software development.

-- Understand what is ethical behaviour for you as an individual programmer.
+- Understand what ethical behaviour means for you as an individual programmer.

-- Understand what is ethical behaviour for you as a team member.
+- Understand what ethical behaviour means for you as a team member.

 - Understand that quality is an ethical choice.